Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: Methodology

+We probe how LoRA's rank and placement affect plasticity and stability on a representative CLIP task (Aircraft, with ImageNet-1k as reference) through two complementary analyses \citep{pearl2022direct,meng2022locating}: \textbf{(1)} insert LoRA of varying rank at different locations in pretrained CLIP to measure each component's contribution (Fig.~\ref{fig:lora_forgetting}); \textbf{(2)} apply LoRA to all weights and prune learned components to assess their standalone effect (Fig.~\ref{fig:prune_motivation}).
+Each setting is evaluated on the new task to measure \colorb{learning of new knowledge}, and on a reference dataset to measure \colora{retention of existing capabilities}.

 \textbf{Applying LoRA on all weights.} Unlike prior works \citep{lora,milora,pissa} that only apply LoRA to limited components by default, we first examine the impact of different LoRA placements.
-As shown in Fig. \ref{fig:lora_forgetting} and Fig. \ref{fig:prune_motivation}, applying LoRA to only specific modules alone may limit learning capacity in different ways: \textbf{(1)} LoRA placement strongly impacts downstream performance and retention of pre-trained capabilities; \textbf{(2)} Updating only the vision encoder causes more forgetting; \textbf{(3)} Updating only attention modules mitigates forgetting but limits learning on new tasks.
-These observations reflect the distinct roles of PTM components. \textbf{Takeaway 1:} Instead of manual or fixed LoRA placement at specific parameters of PTM like previous methods \citep{lora,inflora,boosting,milora,pissa}, we apply LoRA to all weights and optimize for an \emph{adaptive} configuration.
+As shown in Fig. \ref{fig:lora_forgetting} and Fig. \ref{fig:prune_motivation}, applying LoRA to only specific modules alone may constrain the update capacity (the rank of $\Delta\theta$) in different ways: \textbf{(1)} LoRA placement strongly impacts downstream performance and retention of pre-trained capabilities; \textbf{(2)} Updating only the vision encoder causes more forgetting; \textbf{(3)} Updating only attention modules mitigates forgetting but limits learning on new tasks.
+These observations reflect the distinct roles of PTM components. \takeaway{1}{LoRA placement is itself a plasticity--stability lever; no single fixed choice dominates.}

-\textbf{The effects of LoRA ranks on balancing learning and forgetting.} We identified that the rank number of LoRA plays a critical role in balancing learning and forgetting.
-As shown in Fig. \ref{fig:lora_forgetting}, we can observe that a relatively higher-rank LoRA facilitates learning new tasks but tends to increase forgetting, while a lower-rank LoRA mitigates forgetting but limits adaptation.
-This suggests that lower-rank LoRA interferes less with existing knowledge (\ie, reduces forgetting) while learning less new knowledge.
-Fortunately, we identify a \emph{balance} (top-right in Fig. \ref{fig:lora_forgetting}), where a moderately small rank reduces forgetting while enabling enough adaptability.

-During training, low-rank parameter updates tend to enable the updated model to be closer to the original model, with less interference and forgetting.
-In the extreme case, a rank-zero LoRA learns nothing and introduces no forgetting.
-Thus, minimizing LoRA rank for each new task in CL can reduce forgetting without extra assumptions.
-On the other hand, the task-learning objective emphasizes new knowledge acquisition, enabling a balance. \textbf{Takeaway 2:} A \colorb{plasticity}–\colora{stability} \textbf{balance} exists and associates with LoRA rank (\colorb{high} vs. \colora{low}), which can be adaptively achieved by jointly \colorb{optimizing the task objective} and \colora{minimizing LoRA ranks}.